-Robotics in building cleaning services
+Robotics in Building Cleaning Services

 In theory, robots might be perceived at first glance to present competition to traditional building service contractors, since building operators are able to acquire their own fleets.
 However, it is clear that a coherent cleaning concept can only be implemented with the expertise of specialist staff.
 The attainable degree of automation in building cleaning services also has clear limits, since many activities need to be performed manually.

-Wherever monotonous cleaning tasks in fields such as logistics, retail, production, airports or healthcare require a lot of effort and accordingly generate high costs, it makes sense to deploy robotic solutions instead.
+When monotonous cleaning tasks in sectors such as logistics, retail, production, airports, or healthcare demand significant effort and generate high costs, deploying robotic solutions becomes a sensible alternative.
 If this workload is reduced, cleaning staff are free to tackle other, more complex tasks for which they previously had little or no time.
 This is a great advantage, since the increased need for cleanliness and hygiene in public spaces has actually made building cleaning services more complex, rather than simpler.

-Scrubber dryer robots can significantly reduce the effort required for floor cleaning.
-Depending on the model, they are suitable for use in medium to large areas and can manoeuvre safely in confined spaces.
-When these cleaning robots are able to replenish their resources independently, they can clean several thousand square metres per day without any human intervention.
+Floor scrubber robots can significantly reduce the effort required for floor cleaning.
+Depending on the model, they are suitable for use in medium to large areas and can maneuver safely in confined spaces.
+When these cleaning robots are able to replenish their resources independently, they can clean several thousand square feet per day without any human intervention.
 In order to attain very good results on a consistent basis, the water volume, detergent dosing and work speed can be preset according to the degree of soiling.

 Large carpeted areas are costly and time-consuming to clean.
 Carpet brush vacuum robots with powerful batteries can relieve cleaners of this arduous task.
 Robots that can cover a large area with high cleaning performance make a particularly valuable contribution to increasing productivity and cleaning quality.